andreme/pglan/README.md

 What is pglan?
 ====
-A PostgresSQL Log File Analyser written in PHP.
+A PostgreSQL Log File Analyser written in PHP.

 It works in two steps, first the log file is parsed and stored in a JSON data file.
 Then this file can be loaded in the web based viewer and looked at with different views.